drips-network/docs/docs/for-developers/guides/connecting-a-wallet.md

 title: Connecting a Wallet
 ---

 *Note: this guide builds on code and UI/UX elements from the SDK example apps.
-Therefore as a prerequisite to being able to follow the instructions in this guide yourself, you will need to first clone the Drips SDK repo and build the example apps as described [here][in].*
+Therefore as a prerequisite to being able to follow the instructions in this guide yourself, you will need to first clone the Drips SDK repo and build the example apps as described [here][in].
+Specifically, you must make sure you have run `npm install` once in the `nft-driver-examples` directory, in order to build the example app project.*

 ## Start the NFT Example App